-Q8_3 Imagine an ideal scholarship and loan repayment program.
+Imagine an ideal scholarship and loan repayment program.
 How well do you think the NHSC compares with that ideal program?
 Please use a 10-point scale on which 1 means Not Very Close to Ideal, and 10 means Very Close to Ideal.

-Outcome Measures/Retention [ASK OF ALL REPSONDENTS]
+Outcome Measures/Retention

-Q9[ASK ONLY OF GROUP 1] On a scale from 1 to 10 where 1 means Not at All Likely and 10 means Very Likely, how likely are you to remain at your National Health Service Corps site after your service obligation is complete?
+[ASK ONLY OF GROUP 1] On a scale from 1 to 10 where 1 means Not at All Likely and 10 means Very Likely, how likely are you to remain at your National Health Service Corps site after your service obligation is complete?